katie-fallon/Project_CP255/README.md

 ### RESEARCH QUESTION
 What areas of Seattle are more likely to experience hotter temperatures due to the Urban Heat Island Effect?
 Do Urban Heat Islands disproportionately impact already disadvantaged communities?

 Urban Heat Islands (UHI), which cause higher temperatures in urban areas when compared to rural or suburban areas, are the result of a high concentration of impervious surfaces that absorb heat, density of buildings coupled with a lack of vegetation, and pollutants trapped in the atmosphere from industry and vehicle emissions.
 UHIs not only lead to warmer temperatures in cities but increase energy emissions and can lead to heat-related injuries and even death.
-While Urban Heat Islands are not solely created or caused by Climate Change, UHIs are exasperated by an increased frequency of extreme heat events.
+While Urban Heat Islands are not solely created or caused by Climate Change, UHIs are exacerbated by an increased frequency of extreme heat events.
 This project attempts to model areas of the city that will be more vulnerable to higher temperatures by measuring, weighting, and aggregating UHI risk factors.
 These results are then compared to the Office of Planning and Community Development’s (OPCD) Racial and Social Equity Index to analyze if disadvantaged communities are more likely to experience higher temperatures.

 ### MOTIVATION
 Seattle has a historically temperate climate, but in recent years, due to anthropogenic climate change, the number of extreme heat events has increased.
 Seattle experienced its hottest day in recorded history on June 28th, 2021, when temperatures peaked at 108°.
 Before 2021, Seattle had only recorded four days where temperatures peaked over 100°.
 There were three such days in 2021.
-The effects of Urban Heat Islands can increase the air temperature in a city by between 2 and 8°C (Mohajerani et al., 2017) and exacerbate heat-related health risks for vulnerable populations.
+The effects of Urban Heat Islands can increase the air temperature in a city by between 2 and 8°C and exacerbate heat-related health risks for vulnerable populations (Mohajerani et al., 2017) .
 As a famously rainy city, Seattle is entirely unprepared to handle and respond to extreme heat.
 By identifying areas that are more vulnerable to increased temperatures due to the Urban Heat Island Effect, this project seeks to expose spatial inequities and encourage government intervention to reduce the severity of UHIs.

 ### METHODOLOGY & ANALYSIS